wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/421-note-by-cabinet-legislation-committee.md

 The subject as a whole is one unlikely to generate much heat.
 The proposals as they stand will please neither of the extreme views—those favouring complete abolition of appeals and those wanting retention of links with Britain.
 However in our view, the Attorney-General has material enough for an effective reply to any such criticism, and _we support the recommendations_.

 Cabinet paused last year because of the need to look carefully at any question of links with Britain—particularly in respect of the East of Suez decision.
 Now that the British have announced withdrawal of land forces East of Suez it might be thought that this consideration loses weight.
-It could equally be argued that the very nature of the British decision makes the retention of links all the more necessary.2
+It could equally be argued that the very nature of the British decision makes the retention of links all the more necessary.[2](#f2)

 1 See Document 420.

 2 Cabinet approved these recommendations on 22 August 1967, decision no. 516 on submission no. 285 (NAA: A5842 volume 10).

+[NAA: A5619, C47]